MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/feature-management.md

 # Enabling Upcoming Features Ahead of Time

-New capabilities are added to [!INCLUDE [prod_short](../includes/prod_short.md)] in major updates and minor updates.
+We add new capabilities to [!INCLUDE [prod_short](../includes/prod_short.md)] in major updates and minor updates.
 Some new features can be enabled ahead of time on sandbox and production environments.
 Learn how you as an administrator can turn on new features using the **Feature Management** page.

 ## Managing optional features